bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 The subject were not included in case of history of neurological psychological or psychiatric disorders or scoring 4 and above on the short version of Beck Depression Scale [@beck_inventory_1961].

-Subjects with BMI greater than 27, smokers, extreme chronotype, night-workers, having travelled across meridian during the 3 previous months, or training as musician or professional typist (for over-training on coordinated finger movements) were also excluded.
+Subjects with BMI greater than 27, smokers, extreme chronotype, night-workers, having traveled across meridian during the 3 previous months, or training as musician or professional typist (for over-training on coordinated finger movements) were also excluded.

 Sleep quality was assessed by Pittsburgh Sleep Quality Index questionnaire [@buysse_pittsburgh_1989], and daytime sleepiness  (Epworth Sleepiness Scale [@johns_new_1991]) had to be lower or equal to 9.